Lakeview (Coronado NF)

 My Notes

 This was my first stop on a five-day run through southern Arizona and into New Mexico.
 First time here.
 I came in early February and got lucky with weekdays, which meant I had the entire campground basically to myself.
-It is the kind of quiet that makes you slow down without trying.
+It is the kind of quiet that makes the lake feel much farther from the highway than it really is.

 • Sites: abundant, easy pull-ins with a picnic table and fire ring.
-This feels built for normal people, not just hardcore tent masochists.
+Good for normal tent or vehicle-camp setups.

 • Facilities: clean vault toilets and trash receptacles.
 Water spigots available when the system is on.

 • Host: friendly and accommodating.
-The vibe felt watched over, not policed.
+The campground felt watched over, not policed.

 • Lake access: short walk from camp down to Parker Canyon Lake, plus a nice marina area close by.